roytang/blog/content/replies/2016/03/d0zbj2m/index.md

 - MarioMaker
 ---

-I uploaded a new version here: https://supermariomakerbookmark.nintendo.net/courses/2585-0000-01F7-0982 if you still want to try it out.\n\nI've tried your level, it's fun and seems to be just the right amount of difficulty, although I had a bit more retries at the last room than I was happy with haha.
+I uploaded a new version here: https://supermariomakerbookmark.nintendo.net/courses/2585-0000-01F7-0982 if you still want to try it out.

+I've tried your level, it's fun and seems to be just the right amount of difficulty, although I had a bit more retries at the last room than I was happy with haha.
 Cleared and starred!